5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/README.md

 - ***SSDT-PTSWAKTTS.aml*** has to be loaded prior to other Hotpatches listed above.
 Further information on each patch are located in the `README` of each sub-folder of this section.
 - Acidanthera also provides a kext which addresses issues with hibernation, called [**HibernationFixup**](https://github.com/acidanthera/HibernationFixup).
 - In-depth look into [**Darkwake**](https://www.insanelymac.com/forum/topic/342002-darkwake-on-macos-catalina-boot-args-darkwake8-darkwake10-are-obsolete/), what it does (and what it doesn't).
 - While trying to understand how these fixes work, I found out that the SSDTs and binary renames used in this chapter are basically "reverse engineered" from DSDT patching rules created by RehabMan between 2014 to 2019.
-They are included in maciASL DSDT patching engine and are also still available on his [**Laptop DSDT Patch Repository**](https://github.com/RehabMan/Laptop-DSDT-Patch):
+They are included in maciASL DSDT patching engine and are also still available on his Laptop DSDT Patch Repository:
 	- **Sleep and Wake** fixes &rarr; **here**: https://github.com/RehabMan/Laptop-DSDT-Patch/tree/master/system
 	- **0D/6D** fixes &rarr; **here**: https://github.com/RehabMan/Laptop-DSDT-Patch/tree/master/usb
 	- **Lid** fixes &rarr; **here**: https://github.com/RehabMan/Laptop-DSDT-Patch/tree/master/misc